sedaro/sedaro-python/package_managing/readme.md

 ## Publish to test.pypi

 - `$ python3 -m twine upload --repository testpypi dist/\*`
+  - requires username and password
 - Use `python_version_manager` to install sedaro from test.pypi and run tests using **live server** in python 3.7 - 3.10

 ## Publish to pypi:

 - `$ python -m twine upload dist/\*`
+  - requires username and password
 - Use `python_version_manager` to install sedaro from pypi and run tests using **live server** in python 3.7 - 3.10